State policy heterogeneity analyses: considerations and proposals: Potential factors driving effect heterogeneity

 When individual‑level traits exist that modify a policy’s impact and that are distributed unevenly across states, aggregate state-level policy effect differences may emerge.

-\textbf{Example:} \begin{itemize} \item Suppose a naloxone education policy only influences younger adults’ behavior.
-For an analysis that averages over the entire population, states with younger populations may appear to experience larger effects. \end{itemize}
+\textbf{Example:} \begin{itemize} \item Suppose a naloxone education policy more strongly influences younger adults’ behavior.
+For an analysis that averages over the entire population, states with younger populations may appear to experience larger effects even though the policy mechanism operates through individual-level responses. \end{itemize}

-\subsection{Variation in state contextual factors}
+\subsubsection{Variation in state contextual factors}

 Differing physical, social, and economic contexts across states may alter a policy's efficacy.
+Crucially, these are features of a person's \emph{environment}, not of the person themselves, and so they may modify a policy's effect even holding individual characteristics fixed.

-\textbf{Examples:} \begin{itemize} \item Good Samaritan Laws may work better in densely populated states where bystanders are more likely to witness overdoses. \item Variability in the illicit drug market, for instance prevalence of fentanyl or other adulterants, may change the apparent effectiveness of overdose‑prevention policies. \end{itemize}
+\textbf{Examples:} \begin{itemize} \item Suppose a naloxone education policy works partly through social diffusion: an individual who learns about naloxone shares that knowledge with peers.
+The policy’s effect may then be more pronounced in a more socially connected community, where information propagates more readily across social networks.
+Here the policy's effect on a given person depends not only on their own characteristics but on the social environment around them---a contextual effect distinct from the population-composition channel discussed above. \item Good Samaritan Laws may work better in densely populated states where bystanders are more likely to witness overdoses. \item Variability in the illicit drug market, for instance prevalence of fentanyl or other adulterants, may change the apparent effectiveness of overdose‑prevention policies. \end{itemize}

+\begin{remark} When only state-level data are available, as we assume throughout, individual-level effect modification cannot be separately identified from contextual effect modification operating through the same aggregated characteristic.
+Unless one is willing to assume, in a given application, that either the individual-level or contextual channel is absent, a state-level heterogeneity analysis captures their combined contribution.
+In this sense, the aggregate characteristic may be useful for describing effect heterogeneity, but state-level data alone do not identify the mechanism through which that heterogeneity arises.